 How difficult is it to plan out Tapestry of Grace lessons?

 I feel like it is fairly simply (and I like simple!).
-At the beginning of a Year, I look through all the books needed (you can find them on the Bookshelf Central link on the Tapestry of Grace website), and decide which books I need to purchase for the year.
-(I’m planning to do a more in-depth post on this topic later on.)
+At the beginning of a Year, I look through all the books needed and decide which books I need to purchase for the year.

 After that, I plan weekly.
 Yes, weekly.
 The levels in TOG are color-coded, and everything I need is included in each week plan.
 You can watch this video (and be sure to subscribe to my YouTube channel so you don’t miss subsequent Tapestry of Grace videos!) to get a quick overview of my weekly planning sessions.
 It really is very simple because everything is right at your fingertips.
 You do not have to be uber-organized to use this curriculum.

-(Get a free sample lesson plan at TapestryofGrace.com!)
+(Get free sample lessons plan at Tapestry of Grace!)

 At what age can I start Tapestry of Grace?